openPDC Frequently Asked Questions

 Answer: Go to registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\Defaults\Provider, find its subkey named "Microsoft Enhanced RSA and AES Cryptographic Provider (Prototype)",

 export it to .reg, edit this .reg and delete " (Prototype)" from its name.
 When you import it back, the original key will be duplicated to the new key without (Prototype), with the same contents.
-From now on, SHA256CryptoServiceProvider will work on this XPSP3
+From now on, SHA256CryptoServiceProvider will work

 Question: I am having trouble installing Silverlight Tools on my system.
 What does "The hash value is not correct" mean?